awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisfirehose-deliverystream-extendeds3destinationconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `S3BackupMode`  <a name="cfn-kinesisfirehose-deliverystream-extendeds3destinationconfiguration-s3backupmode"></a>
 The Amazon S3 backup mode\.
+After you create a delivery stream, you can update it to enable Amazon S3 backup if it is disabled\.
+If backup is enabled, you can't update the delivery stream to disable it\.
 *Required*: No
 *Type*: String
 *Allowed Values*: `Disabled | Enabled`